aditya-rk01/Graphics.H-Gaming/README.md

-Copyright (C) 2020 by Aditya R, Institute of Technology.
+Copyright (C) 2020 by Aditya R, Institute of Technology, Nirma University.

 It is a project that uses C++ programming and mainly "graphics.h" library.
 The functions of the library along with the programming logic create the game